FrozenSand/ioq3-for-UrbanTerror-4/README.md

    search path order from the server.
 This is not the case on unpure servers so this option will have no practical effect on unpure servers.

- - Clients with this cvar on will always benefit, wether they connect to pure or unpure servers.
+ - Clients with this cvar on will always benefit, whether they connect to pure or unpure servers.
 When connecting to pure servers, the reordering is done after the server search order is copied